-In a normal year overseas market share in Andalucía is similar or slightly above the national average.
-The 2022 figures show overseas buyer market share at 20.06% nationally and 20.04% in Andalucia.
-What these averages mask is the high levels of foreign buyer activity in a few locations and almost none in others.
+Overseas market share in Andalucía is normally similar or slightly above the national average.
+In 2023, it was 19.3% against 20.9% nationally.
+However, what the average masks is the high levels of foreign buyer activity in a few locations and almost none in others.
 As a result, when it comes to the overseas property market it's better to think about the individual provinces rather than the region as a whole.

-Andalucía has eight provinces and it turns out that 30% of all transactions in 2022 occurred in just one province, Málaga, which really means the Costa del Sol.
-Of the 42,206 property transactions in 2022 that occurred in Málaga province, 16,818 were by foreign buyers, that's a 39.8% market share, double the national level.
-As regards the other 7 provinces in Andalucía the two inland provinces of Córdoba and Jaén had 302 and 278 oversea purchasers respectively.
-Granada province, whose coastline is the lovely Costa Tropical, managed 1,785 and Cádiz, with the prime areas of the Atlantic coastline and Sotogrande counted 1,752.
-(Source: MITMA).
-As a result, it's quite clear that Málaga province is in a league of its own and is the engine of the Andalucían overseas property market.
+The full-year statistics for 2023 show that 28.4% of all transactions occurred in just one of Andalucía's eight provinces, Málaga.
+Of those 35,515 property transactions in the province, 13,843 were by foreign buyers, that's a 39% market share, approximately double both the regional and national levels.
+And the overseas buyers in Málaga province represented 60% of all foreign buyers in Andalucía.

+As regards the other seven provinces in Andalucía the two inland provinces of Córdoba and Jaén had 372 and 354 oversea purchasers respectively.
+Granada province, whose coastline is the lovely Costa Tropical, managed 1510 and Cádiz, with the prime areas of the Atlantic coastline and Sotogrande, counted 1,528.
+Almería received 3,878, Huelva 888, while the autonomous region's capital, Seville, counted 987 (Source: MITMA).
+These numbers make it quite clear that Málaga province is in a league of its own and is the engine of the Andalucían overseas property market.